banjo/reader/README.md

 -   [ ] Add all prisma functions
 -   [ ] Add all api functions
 -   [ ] Create user in database on sign up
--   [ ] Fix problem with externalId and local id, auth() only contains externalId
+-   [x] Fix problem with externalId and local id, auth() only contains externalId
 -   [ ] Add createdAt and updatedAt to all models
+-   [ ] Add validation and workflow with zod
+-   [ ] Add logging
+-   [ ] Add tests with vitest